yellow-roses/Global-Earthquakes-Analytics/README.md

 ●	Exploring a data set to understand both the opportunities it presents as well as any limitations.
 Making sensible, justifiable decisions about how best to proceed with analysis when working with imperfect data.
-●	Creating a variety of visualisations to uncover insights ●	Utilising breakdowns, groups, sets, filtering, pages and calculated metrics (where/ if relevant) to enhance your visualisations and findings
+●	Creating a variety of visualisations to uncover insights ●	Utilising breakdowns, groups, sets, filtering, pages and calculated metrics (where/ if relevant) to enhance  visualisations and findings
-●	Refining your visualisations to craft a clear and concise story for your audience ●	Bringing a variety of visualizations together in a dashboard and/or storypoints to convey a coherent narrative
+●	Refining  visualisations to craft a clear and concise story for the audience ●	Bringing a variety of visualizations together in a dashboard and/or storypoints to convey a coherent narrative

 # Deliverables from this project